-The traditional Kanjak Puja or Kanya Puja is also an important feature of Navratras.
-At the time of Pooja, the girl is considered to be an ‘avatar’ of Durga on earth and worshipped.
-Kanya Pujan or Kanjak Pujan is performed with a belief that young girls are the replica of Goddess Durga.
-The devotees invite girls at homes and offer ‘bhog’.
-The faith is that Goddess Durga, who is worshipped in nine avatars during Navratri, gets pleased by `KanyaPujan’.
+The tradition of Kumari Puja or Kanya Puja is also an important feature of Navratri.
+At the time of Puja, the girl is considered to be an avatar of NavaDurga on earth and worshipped.
+Kanya Pujan or Kumari Puja is performed with a belief that young girls are the replica of Goddess Durga.
+The devotees invite girls to homes and offer bhog.
+The faith is that Goddess Durga, who is worshipped in nine avatars during Navratri, gets pleased by Kanya Pujan.

 Do you know why people perform Kanya puja?
 Our sacred books say that every human has a God within but provided the human should have innocence and purity.
-Children are said to be the purest form of human beings as they have no evil emotions instilled.
+Children are the purest form of human beings as they have no evil emotions instilled.
 It is believed that praying a human would get faster results than praying the God himself.

-Certain factors needed to be considered for Kanya Puja
+Certain important factors considered for Kanya Puja

-- It is believed that Brahmin girls should be chosen to fulfill all sorts of wishes, Kshatriya girls for the glory and fame, Vaishya girls for wealth and prosperity and Shudra girls for getting a son.
+- Brahmin girls chose to fulfill all sorts of wishes, Kshatriya girls for the glory and fame, Vaishya girls for wealth and prosperity and Shudra girls for getting a son.

-- They are then given clothes and gifts
+- Then give clothes and gifts

 - The girls are made to sit on special pedestal

-- Aarti is performed on them
+- Perform aarti on them

 - Women devotees touch their feet with respect and give them gifts.

 - There is also a practice of giving clothes or money before sending them.